jamadam/Marquee/readme.md

 ## Perl API

 Marquee class is based on Mojo.
-You can run your app in Mojo way
+You can run your app in Mojo way.

     use Marquee;